bloominstituteoftechnology/module-challenge-intro-to-git/mac.md

 ## Set Up Tasks
 1. [x ] [Download xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) - these are your developer tools for mac
-2. [ ] sign up for a [GitHub account](https://github.com/join) - please use a professional username.
+2. [ x] sign up for a [GitHub account](https://github.com/join) - please use a professional username.
 We recommending using your `firstname` `lastname`
-3. [ ] [Set up your SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) - GitHub uses SSH to keep their files secure.
+3. [ x] [Set up your SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) - GitHub uses SSH to keep their files secure.
 You will need to set up one SSH key for every computer that you want to access your GitHub account on.
 Please ensure you go through all of the steps to generate a new key, add a new key and test your connection.
-4. [ ] [Download Zoom](https://zoom.us/download) - make sure your zoom display name is your `first name` `last name`
+4. [ x] [Download Zoom](https://zoom.us/download) - make sure your zoom display name is your `first name` `last name`
 5. [ ] [Download Slack](https://slack.com/help/articles/207677868-Download-Slack-for-Mac) - make sure your slack display name is your `first name` `last name`
 6. [ ] [Download VS code](https://code.visualstudio.com/download) - this will be the tool you use to write all of your code.
 We recommend installing the following extensions:
 - [ES Lint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)